Polycarbohydrate/awesome-tor/README.md

 - [ToRAT](https://github.com/lu4p/ToRat) - A Cross Platform Remote Administration tool written in Go using Tor.
 - [TorBirdy](https://gitlab.torproject.org/legacy/gitolite/torbirdy/) - TorBirdy is an extension that brings safe Tor support to Thunderbird.
 - [TorBot](https://github.com/DedSecInside/TorBot) - Onion site crawler for data collection.
-- [TorChat-Mac](https://github.com/javerous/TorChat-Mac) - MacOS native TorChat client
+- [TorChat-Mac](https://github.com/javerous/TorChat-Mac) - macOS native TorChat client.
 - [TorChat](https://github.com/prof7bit/TorChat) - Decentralized anonymous instant messenger on top of Tor Hidden Services.
 - [TorCheck](https://check.torproject.org/) - Determines if a visitor is using Tor or not.
-- [torDDoS](https://github.com/r3nt0n/torDDoS) -TorDDos is a Python tool to automatize DDos attacks to a website from the Tor network.
+- [torDDoS](https://github.com/r3nt0n/torDDoS) - TorDDos is a Python tool to automatize DDos attacks to a website from the Tor network.
 - [torflow](https://gitlab.torproject.org/tpo/network-health/torflow/) - TorFlow is a set of python scripts written to scan the Tor network for misbehaving, misconfigured, and overloaded Tor nodes.
 - [toriptabkes2](https://github.com/ruped24/toriptables2) - An anonymizer that sets up iptables and Tor to route all traffic through the Tor network.
 - [torps](https://github.com/torps/torps) - The Tor Path Simulator (TorPS) is a tool for efficiently simulating path selection in Tor.